Our Verdict

 Ease of Use

-As far as Teachable is concerned, it is renowned for its ease of use.
-You just need to create an account and do a few settings before you can start selling your courses.
+Teachable is renowned for its ease of use.
+You just need to create an account and complete a few steps before you can start selling your courses.

 Teachable’s user interface is clean, and all the options are well-organized, so it won’t take you much time to get familiar with the platform.

-The main menu, present on the left panel, divides features and options per the different aspects—users, site, settings, products (courses, coaching, digital downloads, and bundles), etc.
+The main menu, present on the left panel, divides features and options per the different aspects—users, site, settings, and products (courses, coaching, community, memberships, etc.).

 When you click on the menu option, a submenu shows different tools related to that aspect.
-For instance, selecting a course will show a submenu with options such as pages, curriculum, pricing, etc.
+For instance, selecting a course will show a submenu with options such as pages, curriculum, and pricing.

 Now, using the platform is pretty straightforward.
 Take course creation in Teachable, for example.

-The course builder is drag-and-drop, and it supports features such as cloud importing, bulk uploading, etc., allowing you to create your course quickly.
+The course builder is user-friendly, and it supports features like drag-and-drop and bulk uploading that let you create your course quickly.

-When you create a course and add a price, Teachable automatically generates a sales page, a checkout page, and a thank you page for your course.
+When you create a course and add a price, Teachable automatically generates sales, checkout, and thank you pages for your course.

-These pages are dynamically linked to each other, so you don’t have to do any manual linking or additional settings.
-You just need to modify the content on these pages, and you can share them with your audience.
+These pages are dynamically linked, eliminating the need for manual linking or extra settings.
+You can just modify the content and share it with your audience.

 Course Creation and Engagement

-The primary job of a course platform is to let you create an awesome online course and deliver a great learning experience.
+The primary job of a course platform is to let you create awesome online courses and deliver great learning experiences.
 This is what we’ll focus on in this chapter.

 Course Builder